ePages-de/epages-devportal/_posts/2019/2019-11-19-being-a-devoxxian-in-antwerp.md

 record Range(int low,int high){};
 {% endhighlight %}

-Here is an example of using the records as temporary variables on the stream's intermediate operations
+Here is an example of using the records as temporary variables on the stream's intermediate operations:

 {% highlight java %}